ncsuSEAL/sealWebsite/content/tutorials/2021-09-01_condaHPC/index.md

+---
+title: Getting started with Conda
+date: 2021-09-01

+authors:
+- ianmcgregor
+- izzihinks
+---
 # How to set a up a conda environment in HPC (with R)

 ## What is conda?
 Conda is an open-source package and environment management software.
 - Anaconda is an offshoot of conda.
 - Miniconda is a light version of Anaconda.

 Both R and Python can be run within conda.